2009 Hudson River mid-air collision: FAA changes

 On September 2, 2009, the FAA announced a plan to improve safety of flights in the corridor.
 The proposed changes include standardizing the height of the VFR corridor to 1300 ft.
 In addition, many existing procedures that have been treated as "Suggested" items for flying the corridor will now be mandatory, including operating landing lights; maintaining a speed of 140 kn or less while flying in the corridor; monitoring and announcing on the area Common Traffic Advisory Frequency; and travelling along the west shore when southbound and along the east shore when northbound.
 Pilots will be required to have appropriate charts available, and to familiarize themselves with the applicable rules before flying in the corridor.
 Additionally, pilot training courses for both transient pilots and charter helicopter pilots will be developed.
 An implementation timeline was not initially announced.

 The FAA instituted new rules for the Hudson River corridor beginning November 19, 2009, establishing three air traffic zones.
 Under 1000 ft, planes and helicopters for sightseeing and lingering would be allowed.
 From 1000 to 1300 ft, aircraft would be allowed to fly without air traffic control handling.
 Above 1300 ft, aircraft would be allowed to traverse the corridor under the handling of air traffic control.

-Dramatization

-The episode is dramatized in the episode "Chopper Down" of Why Planes Crash.